-\textbf{Visual prompt-driven approaches} ImageBrush \citep{sun2023imagebrush} is a model designed for precise image editing guided by visual instructions.
-It utilizes transformation images as instructions, extracted from visual demonstrations, and employs a diffusion-based inpainting approach to uncover human intent, enhancing the model's capacity for accurate editing. \citet{yu2023diffusion} introduced a diffusion-based method for augmenting nuclei segmentation datasets.
-It employs a two-step process: first, it generates synthetic nuclei structures, and then, it uses these structures to synthesize histopathology images.
-The resulting synthetic images closely mimic real samples, align well with the nuclei structures, and exhibit diverse styles, making them valuable for segmentation model training. \citet{wu2023image} enhanced weakly-supervised semantic segmentation (WSSS) with their image augmentation with controlled diffusion (IACD) method.
+\textbf{Visual prompt-driven approaches} ImageBrush \citep{sun2023imagebrush} is designed for precise image editing guided by visual instructions.
+It utilizes transformation images that are extracted from visual demonstrations as instructions and employs a diffusion-based inpainting approach to uncover human intent, enhancing the model's capacity for accurate editing. \citet{yu2023diffusion} introduced a diffusion-based method for augmenting nuclei segmentation datasets.
+It employs a two-step process: first, it generates synthetic nuclei structures; second, it uses these structures to synthesize histopathology images.
+The resulting synthetic images closely mimic real samples, align well with the nuclei structures, and exhibit diverse styles, showcasing a promising potential for segmentation model training.

+\citet{wu2023image} enhanced weakly-supervised semantic segmentation (WSSS) by using image augmentation with controlled diffusion (IACD) method.
 This technique enriches labeled datasets by utilizing available images, image-level labels, and detection maps as control inputs.
-Furthermore, they implemented a robust image selection strategy to mitigate noise in the diffusion model.
-Their experimental results demonstrate that the IACD approach surpasses existing methods in performance, particularly in scenarios with limited data availability, thereby underscoring its effectiveness.
+Furthermore, it implemented a robust image selection strategy to mitigate noise in the diffusion model.
+The experimental results demonstrate that the IACD approach surpasses existing methods in performance, particularly in scenarios with limited data availability, thereby underscoring its effectiveness.
 Semantic diffusion guidance (SDG) \citep{liu2023more} employs a fine-tuned image encoder for Image-guided image synthesis.
-Similar to language guidance, it extracts embeddings capturing high-level semantics.
+Similar to language guidance, it extracts embeddings to capture high-level semantics.
 The use of image encoders allows control over retaining structural information from the reference image, despite embeddings lacking spatial dimensions.
 By leveraging spatial feature maps and enforcing alignment, SDG guides generated images to share similar structures with the reference image.
 Through image-guided diffusion, it achieves diverse image synthesis aligned with the semantics of the guidance image.